shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-017 | 'love' and 'fuck' spelled out, and screwed ("Robot Finds Lust") 018 | lfo beat under a rhythmic typist ("This Is How You Tabulate") 019 | spurts of noise in stereo ("Old MacDonald's Mushroom Farm")
+017 | 'love' and 'fuck' spelled out, and screwed ("Robot Finds Lust") 018 | lfo beat under a rhythmic typist ("This Is How You Tabulate") 019 | spurts of noise in stereo ("Old MacDonald's Mushroom Farm") 020 | 'colors' and 'numbers', tweaked like crazy ("Broken Transmission from Malbolge")